 |---|---|---|---|---|

-Distinguishing temporary stress from sustained disengagement is the hardest part of the entire system.
+Separating temporary stress from sustained disengagement is the hardest part of the whole system.

 Every engineering team has rough sprints.
 Deadlines compress.
-Production incidents eat a week.
+A production incident eats a week.
 A key dependency ships late and everyone scrambles.
-These events produce behavioral shifts that look identical to disengagement — for about one to two weeks.
+The behavioral shift produced looks identical to disengagement — for about one to two weeks.

 The composite model's primary defense against false positives is temporal persistence.
-A rough sprint produces a signal spike that resolves within one sprint cycle (typically two weeks).
-Genuine disengagement produces a signal that persists or worsens across two or more cycles.
-The model doesn't alert on the first deviation.
-It watches for the sustained trend.
+A rough sprint generates a signal spike that resolves within one sprint cycle, typically two weeks.
+Real disengagement generates a signal that persists or worsens across two or more cycles.
+The model does not alert on the first deviation.
+It alerts on the sustained trend.

-All four signals spike simultaneously and recover within 10-14 days
+All four signals spike simultaneously and recover inside 10–14 days

-Multiple team members show similar patterns at the same time
+Multiple team members show the same pattern at the same time

-Commit frequency stays high even if message length drops
+Commit frequency holds even when message length drops

 Signals emerge gradually over 3–4 weeks rather than spiking overnight

-Pattern is unique to one individual, not correlated with team-wide events
+Pattern is unique to one person, uncorrelated with team-wide events

-Meeting decline pattern starts with optional meetings, then spreads to required ones
+Meeting decline starts on optional invites, then bleeds into required ones

-PR review quality degrades alongside latency — not just slow, but less thorough
+PR review quality degrades alongside latency — slower and less thorough

-Jira updates shift from proactive to reactive, then stop for tasks in progress
+Jira updates shift from proactive to reactive, then stop on in-flight tasks

-Building a system that correlates behavioral data across multiple workplace tools is technically straightforward.
-Building one that people actually accept requires a fundamentally different design philosophy than most people analytics platforms adopt.
+Correlating behavioral data across four workplace tools is technically trivial.
+Building a version employees accept requires a fundamentally different design philosophy than most people-analytics platforms ship with.

-The core principle: the system monitors team health patterns, not individual behavior.
-That's not just a marketing distinction.
-It shapes every technical decision — what data you collect, how long you retain it, who can access what level of detail, and what actions the system recommends.
+The core invariant: the system monitors team health patterns, never individual behavior in detail.
+That is not a marketing distinction.
+It shapes every technical decision downstream — what data enters the pipeline, how long it persists, who can access what level of resolution, and what action the system is permitted to recommend.

 Aggregate before you store

-Raw behavioral data (individual commit messages, specific meeting titles, Slack message content) never enters the scoring system.
-Only normalized, aggregated metrics flow through the pipeline.
-You store z-scores, not screenshots.
+Raw behavioral data — individual commit messages, specific meeting titles, Slack message content — never enters the scoring pipeline.
+Only normalized, aggregated metrics survive.
+You store z-scores, never screenshots.

 Personal baselines stay personal

-Individual baseline data is never exposed to managers or dashboards.
+Individual baselines never reach managers or dashboards.
 Managers see team-level composite scores and anonymized trend lines.
-If a 1:1 conversation is warranted, the manager is prompted to have a human conversation — not shown a behavioral dossier.
+When a 1:1 is warranted, the system nudges toward a human conversation — it does not hand over a behavioral dossier.

 Employees see their own data first

-Before any signal reaches a manager, the employee themselves should have access to their own health dashboard.
-Self-awareness often resolves the pattern before managerial intervention is needed.
-This also builds trust by making the system transparent.
+Before any signal routes to a manager, the employee themselves has access to their own health view.
+Self-awareness resolves a non-trivial share of patterns before managerial intervention is needed.
+Transparency is also the only durable trust mechanism the system has.

-The system tracks timing and volume, never content.
-It sees that PR review latency increased, not what was said in the review.
+The system tracks timing and volume.
+It never reads content.
+It sees that PR review latency rose, not what was said in the review.
 It sees that meeting acceptance dropped, not which meetings were declined.
-Content analysis crosses from pattern detection into surveillance.
+Content analysis crosses the line from pattern detection into surveillance — and the line does not move back.

 Right to explanation and opt-out

 Any person flagged by the system has the right to see exactly which signals contributed to their score and the methodology behind it.
-In jurisdictions with stronger labor protections (EU, Canada), opt-out mechanisms may be legally required.
-Build them regardless.
+In jurisdictions with stronger labor protections — EU, Canada — opt-out is legally required.
+Build it regardless of jurisdiction.

 Retention limits enforce forgetting

 Raw signal data expires after 90 days.
 Composite scores expire after 180 days.
-The system is designed to forget.
-Bad weeks should not haunt someone's record indefinitely.
+The system is designed to forget on purpose.
+A bad fortnight should not haunt anyone's record indefinitely.

 Signal Detection Agent Project Structure